afloresep/qligfep/tutorials/1.QligFEP_CDK2/README.md

 ## Following steps:
 ### Calculating ddG:
+First, we have to ask the question: _Why do we want to calculate ddG in the first place?_
+We want to calculate the difference in binding free energy (ddGbind) for two ligands (or several pair of ligands for that matter), beacause it allows us to determine their relative binding affinities to the receptor (usually a protein).

 It will be easier to create an excel file.
 You can download an excel template from [here](https://github.com/afloresep/qligfep/blob/master/ddG_template.xlsx)

 In summary, with the help of the template we will calculate: